Fahrail/Saurona/README.md

 Server-side Fabric utilities for the Saurona Middle-earth server.

 This mod is designed to run on the dedicated server only.
-It provides chat tools, staff roles, prefixes, faction homes, economy, backpacks, playstyle modes, hunts, timed rewards, NPC traders, collectibles, music zones, Discord sync hooks, and staff moderation utilities.
+It provides chat tools, staff roles, prefixes, faction homes, economy, backpacks, playstyle modes, timed rewards, NPC traders, collectibles, music zones, Discord sync hooks, and staff moderation utilities.

 ## Quick Start